ruadapt/CaQR/README.md

 ## Installation

 First, if Qiskit isn't installed, install it with version 0.45 using pip.
 The current tested version works on Qiskit 0.45.
+This version has also been tested and is working on Qiskit version 0.25.2.

 ```bash
 pip install qiskit==0.45